 But with each place, in looking back….I can see how my life was energetically infused by the atmosphere of the geographic places that I lived.
 The land formation, the structure of homes, the energy of the people, all have an effect on our being.
 It’s amusing to me, in terms of my journey, back in 2009 I wrote a blog post Going Beyond Your Neighborhood: My Move to the Windy City.
 So while it may not be in everyone’s journey through this lifetime to move or travel such a distance, there are many things we can do to create what is it we are after in our lives.
 (Of course I wonder what blog posts are in my soul’s future yet to come!
 Mom & Dad, you should just know by now….LOL!!)

 Our homes should mirror the self that we wish to create.
-If you have dreams of going to live a coastal life, you can create that right in your own living room.
+If you have dreams of going to live a coastal life, you can create that right in your own living room no matter how far away from water you live.
 How about the mountains?
 Maybe the Southwest?
 Or maybe you long for the hustle and bustle of a city.

 That is why it’s important to have they inside reflect who you are and what you want.
 So wherever you live, take your soul on a journey and see where you wind up and where the energy of your life takes you…

 Some examples of infusing a geographic location into your environment:

 Maybe a little tropical Miami vibe?
 Adding bright colors and a little flamingo and it’s off to the party!

 Perhaps a visit to Santa Fe?
 Adding texture through textiles can transport you to new places anywhere around the world.